 If you don’t already have jacuzzi jets on your bathtub, consider adding bubbles to the mix.
 There are many ways to do this, ranging from a temporary jacuzzi bath mat (life-changing!) to truly installing hot tub jets in your existing bathtub.
 Learn more about how to turn your bathtub into a jacuzzi.

-Fire Elements of Your Spa Bathroom
+Fire Elements for Your Budget-Friendly Spa Bathroom

 Fire is our energy, our inner drive, our desire.
 In the spa bathroom, fire plays an absolutely essential role in creating the right atmosphere—at once relaxing but also full of passion.

 Here are some ways to add fire to your spa bathroom design while keeping costs under control:

 10. Subtle Lighting

 You’ll want to avoid stark lighting and bright white bulbs.
 Instead, use layers, and consider avoiding overhead lights altogether.
 Think about a strip of lights illuminating the underside of your vanity, or a sink faucet that lights up blue when in use.
 This is a cost-friendly measure that can go a long way toward setting the mood in your spa-like bathroom.